wizelineacademy/TideworksQAAutomation-2022/README.md

 | Luis Galaz | All Topics | HERE |

 # VIII.
-Contact Wizeline Academy
+Contact Wizeline Digital Skills Accelerator

-If you have any questions about the program, logistics, access, etc., please contact the Wizeline Academy team.
+If you have any questions about the program, logistics, access, etc., please contact the Wizeline Digital Skills Accelerator team.

 📧 Email: TBD